Healthdirect Free Australian health advice you can count on.

 Antibiotics won’t help the symptoms of a cold or flu or stop them from spreading to other people.
 This is because they are viral infections and antibiotics are only effective against bacterial infections.

 Some people occasionally can get a bacterial infection as a complication of a cold or flu.
-This kind of infection is not common and most people will get better by themselves without antibiotics.
-If you are at more risk of complications or may get very sick, then your doctor may give you antibiotics.
+This kind of infection is uncommon and most people will get better by themselves without antibiotics.
+If you are at a high risk of complications, then your doctor may give you antibiotics.
 Talk to your doctor to see if antibiotics are right for you.

 Learn about some other things you can do to relieve cold or flu symptoms.